Jennie-Eardley/Group_Shiny_Project/README.md

 # Project Outline
 User Arrival:

-- The most common keywords used in organic searches (the company name was anonymised with the word 'Company')
-- The most common search engines (included all with over 1 hit)
-- A graph showing which paid for ads were producing the most click-throughs
-- A graph showing the most common click throughs from social media companies.
+Looks at how users arrived on the site by analysing social media click throughs, adverts and organic searches.

 Goal Conversions:

-- Features a date selector which updates all graphs on the tab
+Looks at website usage that resulted in event bookings and when bookings were made

 Exits:

+Looks at which page users exited on and how many pages they had visited before exiting.
 # Contributors
-Kostas Christodoulou Jennie Eardley and Dhileas Heywood
+Kostas Christodoulou, Jennie Eardley and Dhileas Heywood